 The housing implications of the City Deal were assessed thoroughly as part of the Central Norfolk SHMA.
-This calculated that the total adjustment needed to ensure sufficient homes are provided to meet the needs of the additional workers resulting from the City Deal was 9,505 over the period 2015-2036 across the five Central Norfolk Districts.
-However, as the OAN for the Central Norfolk Authorities already includes a response to market signals uplift, additional provision is only needed in the three Greater Norwich districts where the implications of the City Deal exceed the response to market signals already built into the figures.
+This calculated that the totalan upward adjustment of 9,505 dwellings to the housing requirement was needed to ensure sufficient homes are provided to meet the needs of the additional workers resulting from the City Deal was 9,505 over the period 2015 2036 across the five Central Norfolk Districts.
+However, as the OAN for the Central Norfolk Authorities already includes included a response to market signals uplift, it concludes that additional provision is only needed in the three Greater Norwich districts where the implications of the City Deal exceed the response to market signals already built into the figures.
+Because of the changes in calculating housing need the additional provision will be reconsidered within the Greater Norwich Local Plan.

-Agreement 13 - In addition to their OAN, Broadland, Norwich City, and South Norfolk Councils will seek to deliver an additional supply of 5,228 homes42 within the Greater Norwich Local Plan to ensure the housing needs arising from the City Deal are met in full.
+Agreement 13 - In addition to their OAN, Broadland, Norwich City, and South Norfolk Councils will seek to deliver an additional supply of 5,228 homes within the Greater Norwich Local Plan to ensure the housing needs arising from the City Deal are met in full.